 Marijuana is going mainstream.

-As of November 9, 2016, the use of both recreational and medicinal marijuana has been legalized in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.
+As of April 2019, the use of both recreational and medicinal marijuana has been legalized in Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington (the state), and Washington, D.C.
 States are allowed to decriminalize cannabis for recreational or medical use as long as there are still some regulations, although the use, possession, sale, cultivation, and transportation of cannabis is illegal under U.S. federal law, according to the U.S. Drug Enforcement Agency.

 In many states, possession of marijuana is still a felony or illegal in a lesser way, so if you live there, sorry.
 Save this article.
 It might not be too long before you can legally include marijuana in your spice rack.
 And as always, it doesn’t hurt to consult your doctor when putting anything new into your body.